samkatt/human-bo/README.md

 ### To do

+- [ ] Currently, all Trieste BO agents *seem* very similar in their usage of models.
+Maybe create one agent that creates a model dynamically (add abstraction).
 - [ ] Fix all tensorflow warnings.
 - [ ] Rename and move components to get clear API between Trieste and my code.
 - [ ] Update README.